-- FDA review: First and foremost, the FDA must enforce its authority to require a full scientific review of all e-cigarette products to determine their impact on public health.
-The agency must adhere to the court-ordered date of May 2020 and take products that do not comply off the market immediately.
-If the FDA had done this in the first place, many of the problems we're seeing now, including skyrocketing youth use, would have been significantly reduced. - Extend marketing restrictions on cigarettes to e-cigarettes: The FDA must restrict e-cigarette marketing so that it does not target or appeal to youth.
-Specifically, the agency must immediately extend the marketing restrictions that apply to combustible cigarettes to e-cigarettes.

-The FDA must enforce its authority to require a full scientific review of all e-cigarette products to determine their impact on public health.

-These include prohibitions on:

-- " Sponsorships of sports and cultural events - Self-service access to the products (i.e., keeping the products behind the counter) - >> Free gifts with purchase, other than tobacco products (i.e., no branded t-shirts, hats, etc.) - Other marketing restrictions: E-cigarette manufacturers have marketed their product as sleek and high tech using similarly high-tech marketing tactics in digital and social media as well as social media influencer campaigns.
-The FDA must institute restrictions on this type of marketing - particularly as it applies to third parties who endorse products on behalf of tobacco companies. - >> Other federal agencies have a role to play as well.
-For example, the Federal Trade Commission (FTC) must also ensure that all industry-funded influencer endorsements clearly indicate that they are paid advertisements and clearly indicate the risks associated with nicotine use. - The FTC must collect data from the e-cigarette industry on marketing spending just as they do for cigarettes and smokeless tobacco. - Internet sales: The FDA should prohibit all non-face-to-face sales, along with internet sales, of all tobacco products, including e-cigarettes. - Product standards: The FDA also has the ability to institute product standards on e-cigarettes, preventing the sale and marketing of any product that does not adhere to those standards.
-This is a powerful tool the agency needs to exercise in several areas: - Flavor restrictions: Truth Initiative has long supported the removal of flavors in cigarettes, cigars and smokeless tobacco products.
-We know that flavors have overwhelmingly been used to attract those who have not previously used nicotine or tobacco products.
-Given the state of the youth e-cigarette epidemic, we strongly support removing all flavored e-cigarettes from the market. including mint and menthol, pending an FDA review.
-The burden should always have been on manufacturers to show that their products would not appeal to youth before going to market.
-Given what we now know about how dramatically flavors influence youth e-cigarette use, the burden should be high.
-We support a permanent ban on flavors unless a manufacturer can demonstrate three things to the FDA: 1) that a particular flavor helps current tobacco users to stop smoking, 2) it will not lead non-tobacco users, such as youth, to start, and 3) it does not increase the risk of harm from using the product.
+- Ensure illegal products that did not submit PMTA applications are removed from the market immediately.
+This process should be made public. - FDA must promptly ensure that the PMTA process is transparent and supply the public with information about industry compliance with, and FDA enforcement of the process.
+The FDA has indicated it will supply a list of products for which applications have been submitted.
+We strongly urge FDA to make that list available rapidly and to include public documentation of all actions FDA takes with regard to PMTA applications. - Marketing: FDA must restrict e-cigarette marketing so that it does not target or appeal to youth. - Specifically, the agency must immediately impose the same marketing restrictions on e-cigarettes that it imposes on combustible cigarettes.
+These include prohibitions on: - Sponsorships of sports and cultural events - Self-service access to the products (i.e. keeping the products behind the counter) - Free gifts with purchase, other than tobacco products (i.e. no free branded t-shirts or hats with purchase)

+- > Social media and influencer marketing restrictions: FDA has indicated that it will review and institute restrictions on social media and influencer marketing (ensuring that marketing avoids images and themes that appeal to youth; that the marketing focuses on appealing to adults such as using "switching" themes, using older models; etc.) and restrictions on paid digital and social marketing and the use of influencers to limit youth exposure to advertising.
+We urge FDA to follow through and apply such restrictions to all e-cigarette products immediately.

+- > The Federal Trade Commission (FTC)

+monitoring: must also ensure that all

+industry-funded influencer endorsements

+clearly indicate that they are paid

+advertisements and clearly indicate the

+risks associated with nicotine use.
+The

+FTC must collect data from the e-cigarette

+industry on all marketing spending just as it

+does for cigarettes and smokeless tobacco.

+Product standards: FDA has the ability to institute product standards on e-cigarettes, preventing the sale and marketing of any product that does not adhere to those standards.
+This is a powerful tool the agency needs to exercise in several areas:

+Flavor restrictions: Truth Initiative has

+long supported the removal of flavors, including menthol, in cigarettes, cigars and smokeless tobacco.
+We know that flavors have overwhelming been used to attract youth and those who have not previously used nicotine or tobacco.
+Given the youth e-cigarette epidemic and the role that flavors play in influencing youth to use e-cigarettes, we strongly support removing all flavored e-cigarettes from the market, including mint and menthol, as well as any "concept" flavors or other ambiguously named or packaged products that are flavored.
+We support a permanent ban on flavored tobacco unless a manufacturer can demonstrate three things to the FDA: 1) that a particular flavor helps current tobacco users to switch completely to a substantially less hazardous product, 2)

+itself does not increase the risk of harm

+the flavor will not lead non-tobacco users, such as youth, to start, and 3) the flavor from using the product.